Icinga/icinga-powershell-framework/doc/110-Installation/04-Installation-Templates.md

 '{"IfW-DirectorSelfServiceKey":{"Values":["651f889ca5f364e89ed709eabde6237fb02050ff"]},"IfW-DirectorUrl":{"Values":["https://icinga.example.com/icingaweb2/director"]}}'
 ```

 If you want to use them as answer files, you can simply copy them as mentioned below inside a simple text file without modifications.
-This is required if you are using the `-AnswerFile` argument.
+This is required if you are using the `-InstallFile` argument.

 ### Usage Examples